-Almost a fifth of the country's greenhouse gas emissions come from transport, and as we're one of New Zealand's major fuel companies, we know the products we sell contribute to this.
+Almost a fifth of the country's greenhouse gas emissions come from transport.

-At Z, we’re committed to helping our customers reduce carbon emissions from the fuels we sell, and making biodiesel available is the single biggest step we can take towards that.
-Biodiesel is made from renewable resources, and is a more sustainable and cleaner burning alternative to ordinary diesel.
-While relatively new for New Zealand, biodiesel is commonly used across Europe and many other countries, and has been for nearly 20 years.
+Making biodiesel available is the single biggest step we can take towards that goal.
+Biodiesel is made from renewable resources and is a more sustainable and cleaner burning alternative to ordinary diesel.
+While relatively new for New Zealand, biodiesel is commonly used across Europe and many other countries and has been for nearly 20 years.

 The biodiesel manufacturing process uses proven technology and best practice to produce a high quality product.

 Switching to Z Bio D is an easy way for you to make a difference.